lwlss/discstoch/detstocgrowth/README.md

 Example data is yet to be included in the package.
 However, a full workflow for all function in action can be found in the Analysis/LineageData , Analyses/PopulationData and Analyses/SyntheticData folders on the Git Hub repository.
-Sample data is provided in all folders.
+Sample data is provided in all of these directories.

 #### Dependencies